cryptounifier/bitcore-lib-decred/CONTRIBUTING.md

 - https://labs.bitpay.com/c/bitcore (Support Forum)
 - https://gitter.im/bitpay/bitcore (Development Chat)

-## Quick Checklist

-Ideally, please make sure to run:

-* `gulp test` passes all the tests (We run tests against Node.js v0.10, v0.12, io.js, and modern browsers)
-* `gulp coverage` covers 100% of the branches of your code (See `coverage/lcov-report/index.html` for details)
-* `gulp lint` doesn't complain about your changes

 ## Design Guidelines

 These are some global design goals in bitcore that any change must adhere.